MuhammdRehman/Huge_Real/README.md

 - The programm will read numbers from input.txt file in the very beginning.
 - Make sure input.txt file is according to the base you selected.

+## input.txt file overview
+- First line contains n numbers on which actions need to perform.
+- Next n lines represents Numbers.
+- You can use decimal in input.txt file also.